-The Science Show is coming!
-Every other year, we've featured art for the love of Science.
+The Science Show is still coming!
 This year, we're blending it with our Summer Sea Show and voila, you have Science and the Sea.
-Fresh work is landing now, the installation will be growing until Mid May.
+Fresh work is landing now, the installation is delayed but going on through July.
 Check Events for details.

 Kindra Crick brought some fresh works from a series based on rain for a project she was affiliated with in Portland.
 These pieces reflect the glacier loss of Mt.
 Hood and each work contains the topographical map of the region with the encaustic additions.
 The topo map shows the decrease of glacier in a 90 year period and her work is an artistic reaction resulting in a thought provoking amalgam of science and expression.